cerner/fhir.cerner.com/content/authorization.md

 </pre>

-In either circumstance, Cerner's authorization server communicates the parameter "error_uri", which represents a URI that contains additional information useful for end users, client app developers, and support personnel, along with support contact information for the associated organization.
+In either circumstance, Cerner's authorization server communicates the parameter `error_uri`, which represents a URI that contains additional information useful for end users, client app developers, and support personnel, along with support contact information for the associated organization.
 It is recommended when such